LemmenAid/Irish-tree-trivia/README.md

 #### Main Page

-* The landing page starts with a paragraph that gives some information about Ireland's native forests.
+* The main page starts with a paragraph that gives some information about Ireland's native forests.
+* There is a link to an article with more information about the topic.
 * Underneath the information paragraph there are three buttons that lead to the three different quizes.

 ![Main Page](README-files/main-page.png)